Skip to main content

 Scheduler Executions View

 The execution page lists the details of all the scheduler executions.
-It includes the details such as scheduled time, execution time, execution ID, workflow ID, state, reason for failure, and error details.
+It includes details such as scheduled time, execution time, execution ID, workflow ID, status, reason for failure, and error details.
 You can view the workflow execution by directly clicking on the workflow ID.
 You can also filter further information using the available options.

 Scheduling Workflows from Completed Executions